Frank A. Golder: Academic career

 Following the defense of his dissertation, Golder worked at two brief college teaching jobs as an instructor at Boston University and the University of Chicago in 1909 and 1910.
 That led to a tenure-track appointment as assistant professor in the Department of Economics and History at Washington State College, located in the small Eastern Washington town of Pullman.
 Golder remained there for a decade, albeit marked by long absences, gaining the academic rank of professor during that interval.

 Golder sought to conduct research in Russia to compile a bibliography of historical works in libraries and archives there.
 To this end, Golder made the acquaintance of historian J. Franklin Jameson of the Carnegie Institution, who agreed to send Golder there on such a research mission.

 Golder arrived in St. Petersburg in February 1914 and remained there until November, an interval which placed him at ground zero to witness firsthand the declaration of World War I that summer.
 Despite the massive distraction and the wartime disorganization of Russian society, Golder nevertheless managed to complete his research mission, producing a bibliographic guide which eventually saw print in 1917 as Guide to Materials for American History in Russian Archives.
 Golder also managed to turn some of the historical knowledge which he gained in the process into articles in several of the leading academic journals of the day, helping cement his reputation as an expert in 18th and 19th Century Russian diplomatic history.

 Coincidentally, Golder would again find himself at the center of the world-historical tornado during his second research trip to Russia, conducted in 1917.
-This time, Golder traveled on behalf of the American Geographic Society, which commissioned him to translate and edit the journals of Danish explorer Vitus Bering for publication.
+This time, Golder traveled on behalf of the American Geographic Society, which commissioned him to translate and edit the journals of the Danish-born Russian explorer Vitus Bering for publication.
 Golder arrived to peruse the Bering papers in Petrograd (the past and future St. Petersburg) on March 4, 1917 — mere days before the eruption of the February Revolution which would rapidly bring an end to the Romanov dynasty and usher in the rise of a short-lived constitutional democracy.
 Golder once more somehow managed to stick to the academic task at hand despite chaos during his 1917 research visit, and the two volumes of Bering's Voyages would appear in print in 1922 and 1925.

 Golder's Russian experiences made him a valuable asset to the administration of President Woodrow Wilson, and he was named to a committee of experts assembled late in 1917 to compile background information for a forthcoming peace conference.
 The committee, known as "The Inquiry" and headed by Wilson's close personal advisor Colonel Edward M. House, would remain active for two years, and Golder authored reports on Ukraine, Lithuania, Poland, and two regions of Russia.

 Since Golder was not selected to travel to Europe as an expert at the Paris Peace Conference, upon completion of the committee's activities he returned to Pullman to resume teaching at Washington State.